CELAR/cloud-is/cloud-is-core/README.md

 ###Configuration
 To configure CELAR Information System Core (controllerModule) a user must alter the files in

-    {extracted_webapp_folder}/config
+    /usr/local/bin/celarISServerDir/resources/config

-The property `mode` is set to `celar` (which is the default value) if the Information System is installed under the CELAR umbrella or it should be set to `test` if someone wants to run Information System in a standalone mode for testing purposes.
+The file `server.properties` contains the initialization and configuration values of the Inforamtion System Service.
+More specifically the property `common.collector` needs to be set to `celar` (which is the default value) if the Information System is installed under the CELAR umbrella or it should be set to `dunmmy` if someone wants to run Information System in a standalone mode e.g. for testing purposes.
 While the `mode` is set to `dummy` the dataCollection module generates random data to showcase the Information System functionality.
+The property `srv.port`, in the same configuration file, indicates the port where the service listens for Rest API Calls.

 In a second step the properties at the path

-    {extracted_webapp_folder}/config/celar/endpoint.celarmanager.properties
+    /usr/local/bin/celarISServerDir/resources/config/celar/endpoint.celarmanager.properties

 need to be set to the correct CELAR Manager url parameters

-To ease the configuration process a user can user the scripts under the scripts folder

-**config_ISmode.sh**

-    Usage:
-    -option1=value1 ... -optionX=valueX
-		options:
-			-m={celar|test}    Specifies the mode that IS will run -p=*               Specifies the path the IS is installed

-**config_CMendpoint.sh**

-	Usage:
-	-option1=value1 ... -optionX=valueX
-		options:\\n
-			-u=*		The uri the CELAR Manager listens for requests.
-The format must be http://{ip}:{post}/{REST_API_root}
-			-p=*		Specifies the path the IS is installed